Plus Plan

 The input card: pick an arrangement type, describe the flowers you want, choose a container, then generate.

-A good brief reads like a recipe.
+A useful brief reads like a recipe.
 For example: 24 stems, 12 deep burgundy roses, 6 white lisianthus, 6 stems silvery eucalyptus, with white trailing ribbon.
-That gives the tool the count, the colours and the finish to work from.
+Check the result against the real recipe before using the idea.

 Generate And Read Your Results